viters/docs/cookbook/data-models/personal-portfolio-using-m2a.md

 ## Explanation

-Directus provides a special M2A Interface which makes it quick and easy to build data and content.
-This Interface is handy whenever you have a category of content made from varying types of sub-content.
-To demonstrate this, let's imagine a personal portfolio site with three pages composed of the following content:
+In a personal portfolio site, you'll typically have at least the following three types of pages, composed of the following content:

 - A `Resume` page composed of:
   - `text` noting your education, work experience, and skills.